 Fabric remnants from the shirt cutting process in our Gloucester workroom are used to make boxer shorts and cloth bags, leaving only small parts of material left over.
 These are then donated to various local organisations.
 We also offer repairs which include the recollaring and recuffing of our shirts.

-We also own a second workroom in Sidcup, Kent, for the manufacture of our ties.
+Our second workroom in Gloucester is for the manufacture of our ties.
 The cutting process itself does not lend itself to large amounts of waste.
 The silk remnants that it does produce are given to local initiatives including a design school and are also used to produce the Turnbull Teddies.

 THE ALBINI GROUP FOR COTTON AND LINEN